Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Rename search config "name" by "title" or "label".
 - [ ] Add hidden query to site settings.
 - [ ] DateRange field (_dr) may not appear in the type of index in mapping.
+- [ ] Use omeka selects option values by default for classes, templates, item sets, sites.

 Warning